expo/expo/docs/pages/versions/unversioned/sdk/network.md

 #### Returns

-A `Promise` that resolves to a `string` of the network adapter MAC address or return `null` if there's no such address matching the interface.
+A `Promise` that resolves to a `string` of the network adapter MAC address or  `null` if there's no such address matching the interface.

+[Note from Apple](https://developer.apple.com/library/archive/releasenotes/General/WhatsNewIniOS/Articles/iOS7.html#//apple_ref/doc/uid/TP40013162-SW1): In iOS 7 and later, if you ask for the MAC address of an iOS device, the system returns the value `"02:00:00:00:00:00"`.
+If you need to identify the device, use the `identifierForVendor` property of `UIDevice` instead.
+(Apps that need an identifier for their own advertising purposes should consider using the `advertisingIdentifier` property of `ASIdentifierManager` instead.

 **Examples**